dataprofessor/streamlit-course-kit/README.md

 # 📚 Streamlit Resources Library

-> This Streamlit Resource Library is a collection of educational assets that you can use as the basis for preparing your own Streamlit training, workshop or lecture.
+> This Streamlit Resource Library is a collection of educational resources that you can use for learning and teaching Streamlit.

 ## Demo App